“Terry Fallis writes just about the tidiest romantic comedic novels you can find on Earth, let alone in Canada.”— The Globe and Mail

 Poles Apart: Chapter 16

-A two-time winner of the Stephen Leacock Medal for Humour, Terry Fallis is the award-winning author of eight national bestsellers, including his most recent, Operation Angus (2021), all published by McClelland & Stewart (M&S).
+A two-time winner of the Stephen Leacock Medal for Humour, Terry Fallis is the award-winning author of nine national bestsellers, including his most recent, A New Season (2023), all published by McClelland & Stewart (M&S).

 Terry has written for many publications including Maclean’s, Canadian Geographic, Reader’s Digest, Toronto Life, the Globe and Mail, the National Post, and the Toronto Star.